avityuk/blog.vityuk.com/_posts/2011-03-07-logging-jdbc-calls.markdown

 Looks not very useful unless you are printing parameters passed to `PreparedStatement`.
 Even some of my colleagues pointed that they hate `PreparedStatement` because of it.

 Pretty straightforward solution is to intercept JDBC calls and create some simple log statement.
-That\'s what actually library is doing.
-I won\'t describe it\'s usage here, since I already did it on [usage page][2].
+That's what actually library is doing.
+I won't describe it's usage here, since I already did it on [usage page][2].
 In short the only thing you have to do is to wrap data source: `new LoggableDataSource(ds, new Slf4JLogger())`.
-And that\'s what you automatically get:
+And that's what you automatically get:

 	394 [main] INFO JDBC - insert into TEST (NAME, POS) VALUES(name-0, 0)